 By outlining the pros and cons of sash window restoration versus full replacement, this article aims to assist readers in making an informed decision.

-Restore sash windows in 2022 is a far better option than a full replacement.
-This is not just because of cost difference and ever-increasing prices for new windows.
+Restoring sash windows in 2023 is a far better option than full replacement.
+This is not only because of cost differences and ever-increasing prices for new windows.

-New slim-profile vacuum double glazing technology and rot-proof timber makes sash window service life and thermal efficiency comparable to bespoke Accoya wood windows with triple glazing, so more house owners choose to restore sash window over replacement.
+New slim-profile vacuum double glazing technology and rot-proof timber make sash window service life and thermal efficiency comparable to bespoke Accoya wood windows with triple glazing.

 |Your original window now||Where do you want them to be||If our expert team restore your sash windows||If you buy new double-glazed sash windows|